AdobeDocs/campaign.en/help/v8/start/subscriptions.md

 Use Adobe Campaign to create and monitor your information services such as newsletters and to manage the subscriptions/unsubscriptions to these services.
 Several services can be defined in parallel, for example: specialist newsletters for certain product categories, themes or areas of a web site, subscriptions to various types of alert messages and real-time notifications.
 Refer to Manage subscriptions.

-:[!DNL :arrow_upper_right:]: Learn how to create an information service, send newsletter and manage opt-in and opti-out in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/subscriptions-and-referrals/managing-subscriptions.html)
+[!DNL :arrow_upper_right:] Learn how to create an information service, send newsletter and manage opt-in and opti-out in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/subscriptions-and-referrals/managing-subscriptions.html)

 To subscribe (opt-in) a profile to a service, available options are: